 Divorce laws can vary enormously between different jurisdictions.
 This is even the case between European states, and as such, issuing proceedings before your partner does can be extremely financially advantageous.

-The team can also advise on international divorce and financial disputes under Islamic law.
+The team can also advise on international Divorce and financial disputes.

 A number of our solicitors are also members of Resolution, a family law association committed to resolving family disputes and problems fairly and amicably.
 Many are listed on the Reunite website.